PowerHouseZ/PowerHouseZ/README.md

  ### Projects that are currently being worked on 🔭

-These are the coding languages and number of projects that I am currently working on at the moment that will eventually be uploaded on GitHub
+These are the coding languages and number of projects that I am currently working on at the moment that will eventually be uploaded on GitHub.

  |React.js|Python|C++|C#|Java|MySQL|